How to Use AI to Improve Your Work Presentations

 Understanding What Makes a Work Presentation Effective

-Before using AI to improve a presentation, you should be clear on what effectiveness actually means in a work context.
-Unlike keynote talks or conference sessions, work presentations are not designed to inspire or entertain.
-They exist to move decisions forward, reduce uncertainty, and align people under real constraints such as time pressure, competing priorities, and organisational risk.
+Before you point AI at a presentation, be clear on what effective means in a work setting.
+Unlike a conference keynote, a work presentation is not there to inspire or entertain.
+It exists to move a decision forward, reduce uncertainty, and align people under real constraints: time pressure, competing priorities, and organisational risk.
+Success is measured by clarity and outcome, not applause.
+Many of the worst mistakes come from borrowing techniques built for the stage and bolting them onto a decision meeting where they do not belong.

 Why Most Work Presentations Underperform